Where am I domiciled?

 There are three types of domicile – domicile of origin, domicile of dependence and domicile of choice.
 We explain each of these below.

-Normally you acquire a domicile of origin at birth; this is usually the same as the domicile of your father at that time, that is, the country that your father considered to be his real or permanent home at the date of your birth.
+You acquire a domicile of origin at birth.
+This is usually the same as the domicile of your father at that time, that is, the country that your father considered to be his permanent home at the date of your birth.
 As a result, your domicile may not be the country where you were born.

 If your parents were not married when you were born, you will take your domicile from your mother.
 If you are adopted, you take your domicile from your adopted father – if there is no adopted father, you take the domicile from your adopted mother.